Chart Color Schemes

 Coombs demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 35.1% of residents currently enrolled in formal education as of the latest data point.
+Educational participation is notably high, with 35.1% of residents currently enrolled in formal education.
 This includes 11.7% in primary education, 8.7% in tertiary education, and 6.0% pursuing secondary education.

 Frequently Asked Questions - Education